Jiro Takamatsu: Hi-Red Center (1963-1964)

 In 1963, Takamatsu co-founded the art collective Hi-Red Center along with Natsuyuki Nakanishi and Genpei Akasegawa.
 This brief-lived but influential group executed a variety of performance art events that sought to eliminate the boundaries between daily life and art.
 The group's name was formed from the first kanji characters of the three artists' surnames: "high" (the "Taka" in Takamatsu), "red" (the "Aka" in Akasegawa), and "center" (the "Naka" in Nakanishi).
-The foundation for Hi-Red Center might be located in the roundtable discussion, sponsored by the art magazine Keishо̄ in November 1962, on the relationship between art and political action (as reflected the recent Yamanote Line Incident happening) titled Signs of Discourse on Direct Action, in which all three members had participated.
+The foundation for Hi-Red Center might be located in the roundtable discussion, sponsored by the art magazine Keishō in November 1962, on the relationship between art and political action (as reflected the recent Yamanote Line Incident happening) titled Signs of Discourse on Direct Action, in which all three members had participated.
 All three artists had begun as painters but had turned to methods of “direct action” through Hi-Red Center, a term taken from prewar socialist agitators.
 With “direct action,” the artists meant to raise to consciousness the absurdities and contradictions of Japanese society.
 This interest in Art as direct action has been contextualised as rooted in the atmosphere following massive Anpo protests against the U.S.-Japan Security Treaty in 1960.